peroveri/em-refactor/README.md

 There are two executable files, one from main.rs and one from driver.rs.

 main.rs calls ```cargo check``` with the executable from driver.rs as argument.
 The RUSTC_WRAPPER flag is set to 1 when calling cargo.
 Cargo then calls the executable with the same argument as if it was calling rustc.
 We can then pass callbacks when we run rustc_driver::run_compiler.

+The tool can be invoked like this:

+`cargo run --bin my-refactor-driver refactor-examples/extract_method/owned_mut_value.rs  -- --refactoring=extract-method --selection=39:46 --new_function=foo`

 ## [refactor-ls -- LSP client and server](./refactor-ls)
 TODO: add LSP client and server.
 Could use the example at https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample as a starting point.